splunk/public-o11y-docs/get-started/onboarding-guide/onboarding-guide.rst

        #.
 Build advanced dashboards and detectors
        #.
 Onboard all users and teams

-       See initial rollout for detailed steps.
+       See :ref:`onboarding-guide-scaled-rollout` for detailed steps.

    * - :strong:`Optional configurations`
      - * Request a custom URL for your organization